BitCANN/bitcann-contracts/README.md

    - `tokenAmount`: This represents the registrationID
    - `capability`: Mutable
    - `satoshis`: The latest bid amount
-   - `category`: The designated domainCategory
+   - `category`: The designated nameCategory
    A new bid simply updates the `pkh` in the `nftCommitment` and updates the `satoshisValue` to the new amount.

 #### AuthorizedThreadNFTs
 Each authorized contract's lockingbytecode(Excluding [Domain.cash](#domain)) is added to an immutable NFT commitment and sent to the [Registry.cash](#registry) at the time of genesis.
 These immutable NFTs stay with `Registry.cash` forever.
 Any interaction with the registry must include one of these thread NFTs to create a transaction.

 Structure:
-   - `category`: domainCategory
+   - `category`: nameCategory
    - `commitment`: lockingbytecode of authorized contract <35 bytes>

 The Registry Contract has a designated number of threads for authorized contracts: